encryptogroup/LEAKER/README.md

 #### Acknowledgements

-This framework has been developed by Patrick Ehrler, Abdelkarim Kati, Johannes Leupold, Tobias Stöckert, Amos Treiber, and Michael Yonli.
+This framework has been developed by Nelson Brüchmann, Patrick Ehrler, Abdelkarim Kati, Johannes Leupold, Tobias Stöckert, Amos Treiber, and Michael Yonli.

 The framework also uses [code by Ruben Groot Roessink](https://github.com/rubengrootroessink/IKK-query-recovery-attack) for its IKK attack optimization, which is located in the folder `ikk_roessink` and released under the license `ikk_roessink/LICENSE.MD`.